From environmental science to photography - but always focused on the built environment.

 03. I'm Australia's only Certified B Corp photographer.

 While others talk about sustainability, I've put my business through rigorous third-party assessment.
 I'm carbon neutral, donate the equivalent of 5% of revenue to environmental non-profits, and use my business as a force for good.
-When you hire me, you're supporting someone who walks the walk.
+When you hire me, you're supporting someone who walks the talk.

 04. Your project gets pitched for you (and I don't charge extra for it).